Security-Onion-Solutions/securityonion-docs/yara.rst

 YARA
 ====

-:ref:`strelka` uses YARA rules to monitor files for suspicious or noteworthy characteristics.
+YARA rules are loaded into :ref:`strelka` to monitor files for suspicious or noteworthy characteristics.

 From https://virustotal.github.io/yara/: